WaterfallFMS/saml_client/README.md

 # Intro

-This is a reference implmentation of a basic Waterfall Rails stack.
+This is a reference implementation of a basic SAML SP.
 It intends to connect with an SAML IdP in order to do login and exchange standard User info.

 # Terms